Chris-B33/Discord.py-Bot/README.md

 # Discord.py-Bot

 This is a Bot designed by myself to try incorporate as many different functions as possible.
-What I mean is I want this bot to be the only bot needed in any given discord server!

 ## Current Functions
 - Channel and Category creation